privacyguides/privacyguides.org/docs/ios/overview.en.md

 ### Airplane Mode

 Enabling **Airplane Mode** will allow you to stop your phone from contacting cell towers.
 Obviously, you won't be able to use cellular data while it is enabled.
-You will still be able to connect to wifi and bluetooth, so whenever you are connected to wifi you can turn this setting on.
+You will still be able to connect to Wi-Fi and Bluetooth, so whenever you are connected to Wi-Fi you can turn this setting on.

 - [x] Turn on **Airplane Mode**